 Mild Alcohol withdrawals can begin as early as 6 hours and as late as 24 hours after the last drink.

 These early symptoms will typically intensify and then subside within 24 to 48 hours.
 Medications are commonly prescribed that can help ease many of the early Alcohol withdrawal symptoms.

 ⇢ Intense cravings

 ⇢ Nausea & Vomiting

-Between 24 and 48 hours after the last drink, more intense symptoms begin to resonate.
+Between 24 and 48 hours after the last drink, more intense symptoms begin to resonate and the risk grows.

 Adrenergic medications may be used to treat elevated blood pressure and pulse rate and anti-seizure medications may also be used which may also help with the depression, anxiety, and irritability.

 ⇢ Mild Hallucinations

 ⇢ Irregular Heartbeat

 Delirium Tremens, or DTs begin within 48 to 96 hours after the last drink.
 May experience extreme itching, burning and/or sensations of bugs crawling under skin.

 ⇢ Impulsive Behaviors